Skip to main content

 Barracuda by Heart was a single I listened to over and over again in 1977 as a kid.
 I get tingles when I listen to the song now.

-There’s an amazing vocal teacher Elizabeth Zharoff who breaks down the vocal aspects of pop songs.
+There’s an amazing vocal teacher Elizabeth Zharoff (YouTube) who breaks down the vocal aspects of pop songs.
 “She can pelt really high!”
 She sees the style as healthy, which is something she thinks about.
 She can feel the bitterness in the songs.
 Backstory is that the record label wanted to suggest the sisters were lovers to sell more albums.
 Great songs often have fairly interesting backstories.
 “No right no wrong selling a song.”
 It’s a song about integrity to me.
 “There’s something about singing with family…” She likes the coordination on articulation.
 The lyrics are intense.
 She catches some vibrato.
 She cuts off the “barracuda” sharply.
 She examines all the sounds, I feel like after I watch and listen to a video of hers that I’m understanding everything that happens in a song, I can really appreciate in a way that I hadn’t before.
 She picks up some syncopations I didn’t notice.
 Really makes me think appreciating this son when I was 10 years old, and that listening to it over and over at a friend’s house was something!

 Judy Colins Send in the clowns was a song I liked from my stepfather’s album collection.
 My friend used to comment on the lone oboe.
 Perfect melodrama for a young teenager.